HOW TO KEEP THE PASSION ALIVE IN YOUR RELATIONSHIP WHEN YOU HAVE KIDS

 Do you remember when you first met your partner and you were starry-eyed with passion and love?
-Fast forward to now when you have a family, job and 101 commitments.
-Do you still look at your loved one and want to spend time with them in the same lustful way or would you rather an early night and a cup of hot chocolate?
-Here’s some ideas why and how to keep the passion alive despite having loads of children…
+Fast forward to now when you have a family, job and 1001 commitments.
+Quality time together for you and your partner seems few and far between.
+Here are some tips on how to keep the passion alive in your relationship when you have kids.

 YOUR RELATIONSHIP BEFORE KIDS

 Do you remember when you were young, free and single.
-You met your Mr Right (let’s call him that for ease although I know Mr Right is different for everyone!).
+You met your partner (let’s call him Mr Right now for ease although I know Mr or Mrs Right is different for everyone!).

 You spent time together, savouring these moments when it felt like no one else existed in the world.
 You couldn’t think of anything else but him and you felt like the most special and luckiest girl in the world when you were with him.
 You felt beautiful, treasured, wanted and fantastic!

 You could be together whenever you wanted and for as long as you wanted with only a few, if any, commitments getting in the way and standing between you.